ibm-cloud-docs/solution-tutorials/application-log-analysis.md

         prometheus.io/port: "8002"
 ```

 The application includes a Prometheus library `prometheus_client`, which is used by the sample app in this tutorial to generate custom metrics.
 You can find a Prometheus client to use for most programming languages.
-See the [Prometheus metrics](https://sysdig.com/blog/prometheus-metrics/) for details.
+See the [Prometheus metrics](https://sysdig.com/blog/prometheus-metrics/){: external} for details.
 {: tip}

 Use an existing {{site.data.keyword.monitoringshort_notm}} instance or create a new instance as shown below: